jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 Gartner hype cycle

+> A lot of our training is like this: we learn how to do things that contribute in a very small way to a much larger mission but do absolutely nothing for our own career prospects.
+We spend our days studying and simulating experiences we may never actually have.
+It’s all pretend, really, but we are learning.
+And that, I think, is the point: learning.
+>
+> __--- Chris Hadfield,An astronaut's guide to life on earth__

 ### Computers
 > It is time to give these users more control over their computers through education and supporting software, this will cause a massive surge in productivity and creativity, with a far-ranging impact that can barely be anticipated or imagined.